-- C.1 Development is to be consistent with the Biodiversity Certification for Jacaranda. - C.2 Development Applications nearby or adjacent to retained lands, as identified within the Biodiversity Certification Application, need to include an assessment on any potential impacts to potential impact to remnant CPW and RFEF. - C.3 Off leash dog exercise areas must not directly adjoin the Biobank sites.
+- C.1 Development is to be consistent with the Biodiversity Certification for Jacaranda. - C.2 Development Applications nearby or adjacent to retained lands, as identified within the Biodiversity Certification Application, need to include an assessment on any potential impacts to potential impact to remnant CPW and RFEF. - C.3 Off leash dog exercise areas must not directly adjoin the Biobank sites. - C.4 Drainage from open space areas that use recycled water should be consistent with both quality and quantity of the predevelopment stormwater in order to ensure that there will be no impacts from irrigation water runoff/seepage entering the biobank sites.

-- C.4 A Construction Environment Management Plan must be prepared in accordance with the BCAR&S requirements and include provisions for pre-clearance and clearance surveys of fauna, dam dewatering protocols, seed collection, and reuse of vegetation material. - C.5 Seed from the native plants to be removed shall be collected prior to any vegetation clearing and used for growing local provenance plants for revegetation at the site including the rehabilitation of Currency Creek riparian corridor and the Biobank sites. - C.6 Native trees approved for removal shall be salvaged for reuse to enhance habitat in the Biobank sites and the riparian corridor along Currency Creek including tree hollows and tree trunks (greater than 25-30 centimetres in diameter and three metres in length), and root balls. - C.7 Asset Protection zones are to be located outside the Biobank sites. - C.8 The proposed RE1 zoned land areas accommodating passive recreational uses and trails adjacent the biobank areas are to be physically separated from biobank areas with suitable fencing.
+- C.5 A Construction Environment Management Plan must be prepared in accordance with the BCAR&S requirements and include provisions for pre-clearance and clearance surveys of fauna, dam dewatering protocols, seed collection, and reuse of vegetation material. - C.6 Seed from the native plants to be removed shall be collected prior to any vegetation clearing and used for growing local provenance plants for revegetation at the site including the rehabilitation of Currency Creek riparian corridor and the Biobank sites. - C.7 Native trees approved for removal shall be salvaged for reuse to enhance habitat in the Biobank sites and the riparian corridor along Currency Creek including tree hollows and tree trunks (greater than 25-30 centimetres in diameter and three metres in length), and root balls. - C.8 Asset Protection zones are to be located outside the Biobank sites. - C.9 The proposed RE1 zoned land areas accommodating passive recreational uses and trails adjacent the biobank areas are to be physically separated from biobank areas with suitable fencing.